Cooperative factory

 Compliance monitoring and on-site inspections

-Our manufacturing sites are subject to regular on-site inspections (including unannounced inspections) by authorised officials of the EPA to verify compliance with emission standards, waste disposal specifications and other permit conditions.
+Our manufacturing sites are subject to regular on-site (including unannounced) inspections by authorised EPA officials to verify compliance with emission standards, waste disposal specifications and other permit conditions.

 Community Communication and Transparency

-We believe that environmental protection is not just a matter of compliance, but also a matter of community trust.
-For this reason, we are proactive in communicating environmental information to the surrounding community: Proactively communicate with neighbouring communities about environmental protection to enhance understanding and support; Establish a feedback mechanism to respond to community concerns in a timely manner; Actively participate in community sustainable development activities and share our environmental progress and experience.
+We believe that environmental protection is not just a matter of compliance, but also one of community trust.
+For this reason, we are proactive in communicating environmental information to the surrounding community: We proactively communicate with neighbouring communities about environmental protection to enhance understanding and support; we have established a feedback mechanism to respond to community concerns in a timely manner; and we actively participate in community-sustainable-development activities, sharing our environmental progress and experience.

 Environmental management and risk control